Texas Endangered Invertebrate Species

 Neobisiidae

-Tartarocreagris texana (Recovery Plan) Tooth Cave Pseudoscorpion Occurs in two caves in Travis Co.
+Tartarocreagris texana (Recovery Plan) Tooth Cave Pseudoscorpion Occurs in four caves in Travis Co.

 Araneae - Spiders